Anime Review: 'Castlevania' Season 1 (2017)

 English (original) (Reviewed)

-The English Dub is Very Good
+The English Dub Is Very Good

 Unlike most anime, the Netflix Castlevania series has a celebrity voice cast.
-Celebrity voice casts are rare when it comes to anime, unless it’s a Studio Ghibli anime movie or a very popular anime franchise, you will rarely hear a celebrity voicing an anime character, mainly because matching lip-flaps from Japan is very difficult, something that voice actor Kevin Conroy mentioned in his audio commentary of the Batman: Gotham Knight anime movie.
+Celebrity voice casts are rare when it comes to anime unless it’s a Studio Ghibli anime films or a very popular anime franchise, you will rarely hear a celebrity voicing an anime character, mainly because matching lip-flaps from Japan is very difficult, something that voice actor Kevin Conroy mentioned in his audio commentary of the Batman: Gotham Knight anime movie.

 Since this is not an anime, it was recorded in pre-lay, which means all the actors recorded their lines before the animation was made.

 Richard Armitage did a great job voicing Trevor Belmont.
-He made Trevor Belmont and fun, entertaining and interesting character.
+He made Trevor Belmont and fun, entertaining, and interesting character.
 He gave an excellent vocal performance.
 Everyone remembers him as Thorin Oakenshield from The Hobbit movie trilogy.

 James Callis did a great job voicing Adrian "Alucard" Tepes.
 He’s an interesting character despite having only a brief appearance in the first season.
 James gave a great vocal performance and I liked his voice acting.